danschumann/loaddir/README.md

     // compile and callback are similar with different args return this.fileContents.replace(/__hostname/g, 'http://google.com');
   },

-  // This is default
-  // watch: true
-  // compile / callback will be called again when file changes }).then(function(templates) {
+}).then(function(templates) {

   // { account: {index: ..., change_password: ...}, index: ... }